Shibe53/cybersec_tool/README.md

 # 2IC80 Tool for Attacks

 A custom tool that offers a selection of customizable attacks to use.
+This can be found in the folder 'tool'.

 ## How to run the ARP Poisoning (WIP)